-Lamoni and Independence Campus students who wish to supplement their program of study with Center for Graduate and Continuing Studies (CGCS) online courses may do so by receiving approval from their advisor, and their division chair or dean of the school.
+Permission my be granted for Lamoni and Independence Campus students to enroll in Center for Graduate and Continuing Studies (CGCS) online courses when irresolvable scheduling conflicts exist, verified by the advisor, which preclude enrollment in a regularly scheduled class.
 The hours will be billed as residential campus hours, and may count toward the student's on-campus load.